The 10 Best Online Course Creators for 2022

 How to Create and Sell Online Courses

 Choosing an online course builder is only part of the process.
-There’s a lot that goes into creating a successful online course, and after working with thousands of students, we’ve honed in on the process that creates the best and most consistent results.
+There’s a lot more that goes into creating a successful online course, and over time we’ve honed in on the process that creates the best and most consistent results.

-Here’s an overview of the process we walk our own students through:
+Here’s a high-level overview of the process we recommend.

 1) Choose a Profitable Topic